 Firstly, pork knuckles are not pig’s trotters (feet)!
 Despite the name, it is actually the meaty upper part of the pig’s leg.
 Pork knuckle is variously known as pig knuckle, pork shanks, pork hock and ham hock (though this also refers to smoked or cured hocks).
 For German Pork Knuckle, we specifically need the rear leg knuckles / hocks because they are much bigger and meatier.
 Pork knuckles / hocks cut from the front legs of a pig are smaller and often smoked to make smoked ham hocks, for dishes like Pea & Ham Soup.

 Note also that sometimes pork knuckles / hocks are sold brined (salted) as pickled hocks or ham hocks.
 Lightly brined knuckles may be suitable for this recipe, however I have not tested this.
+We also do not want smoked hocks.
 I recommend you stick to un-brined, raw pork knuckles / hocks.

 One pork knuckle (around 1.2 – 1.3kg / 2.6 – 2.9lb) is enough to comfortably feed two.
 If it’s a particularly small knuckle, it will feed one very hungry eater!